Heat Pump Rebates in Northwest Territories

 What heat pump rebates are available in Northwest Territories?

-Northwest Territories homeowners may qualify for up to $60,000 in combined federal and provincial grants.
-Programs include Arctic Energy Alliance Residential Energy Efficiency, plus federal programs like Canada Greener Homes Loan.
+Northwest Territories homeowners may qualify for up to $5,000 in combined federal and provincial rebates.
+Programs include Arctic Energy Alliance Residential Energy Efficiency.
+The federal OHPA program offers up to $15,000 for homes switching from oil or propane.

 Do heat pumps work in Northwest Territories's climate?